KenNyagz/arbitrage-crypto-Centralized-exchanges/README.md

 - Compulsory parameters - 'username' and 'password'

+To get out of the virtual environment, run this command: `deactivate`
 <!--Fun fact: you can force a line break by adding two spaces at the end of the line you intend to not be conjoined with the next -->